Skip to Main Content

 • Pre-professional approved elective 3 credit hours

-• Humanities and/or Fine Arts 3 credit hours
+• Creativity and Cultural Expression 3 credit hours

-• Social/Behavioral Sciences 3 credit hours (if needed)
+• Human Society and Social Relationships 3 credit hours (if needed)

 Subtotal: 16-17 Hours